fluent/fluent-bit-docs/pipeline/inputs/node-exporter-metrics.md

 **Important note:** Metrics collected with Node Exporter Metrics flow through a separate pipeline from logs and current filters do not operate on top of metrics.

-This plugin is currently supported on Linux based operating systems for the most part and some parts of collecting metrics are offering for macOS.
+This plugin is supported on Linux-based operating systems for the most part with macOS offering a reduced subset of metrics.
+The table below indicates which collector is supported on macOS.

 ## Configuration